kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

     to verify the syncer pod is running.
     ```

     An edge syncer manifest yaml file is created in your current director: `florin-syncer.yaml`.
 The default for the output file is the name of the SyncTarget object with “-syncer.yaml” appended.

-    On the first usage above `mailbox-prep.sh` script will git clone the repo that has the source for edge-syncer plugin and build it locally.
+On the first usage above `mailbox-prep.sh` script will git clone the repo that has the source for edge syncer plugin and build it locally.

-  * Step-5: deploy the edge syncer to your edge pcluter
+  * Step-5: deploy the edge syncer to florin edge cluster

     For example: switch to the context of the florin kind cluster